Department-of-Mesh-Regional-Bridging/meshcore-esp-now-filtered-bridge/README.md

     - Private messages
     - Private groups
     - Repeater admin/guest access
-    - Can still retrieve path data (1, 2, or 3 byte) from origin to destination of messages that transit across the bridge
+    - Can still retrieve path prefix data (1, 2, or 3 byte) of messages,from origin to destination, that transit across the bridge

 ## Why This Matters
 We believe that a good vector to scaling up MeshCore meshes moving forward would be to encourage established or growing MeshCore regions to adopt a segmented, regional custom-tailored settings approach.
 A flat mesh does not scale.
-Expecting everyone to adopt the 910.525/62.5/7/5 as a standard ignores the needs (both known and unknown) that would justify modifying those settings.
+Expecting everyone to adopt the 910.525/62.5/7/5 as a standard ignores the regional needs (both known and unknown) that would justify modifying those settings.
 E.G.; Southern California, The Netherlands, and Sacramento Foothills are prime case studies that bolster this theory.
 We understand that this presents hurdles to onboarding new users but we also believe that these hurdles can be overcome with technology and disseminating info during onboarding.
+Also, this crossband filtered bridge dovetails with the region and scoping effort being rolled out by MeshCore.

 ###Modern MeshCore meshes face challenges as they grow: